Autonomous vs Conversational Agentic Workflows in Logic Apps

 My Experience with Microsoft Excel During IT Projects

-During my extensive career in IT, I often ran into Microsoft Excel.
-One of my first projects was leveraging Excel to create documentation for a telco for site surveys.
-I build a solution with Visual Basic for Applications, a programming language for Excel, and all the other Microsoft Office programs like Word and PowerPoint.
+Throughout my extensive career in IT, I often worked with Microsoft Excel.
+One of my first projects was to leverage Excel to create documentation for a telco’s site surveys.
+I built a solution with Visual Basic for Applications, a programming language for Excel, and all the other Microsoft Office programs like Word and PowerPoint.
 With VBA, I could generate multiple worksheets in a Workbook filled with static and dynamic data – from a user’s input or configuration file.
 Once populated with data and rendered, the Workbook was converted to a Portable Document Format (PDF).

-Over the last couple of years, I had other projects involving Excel.
+Over the last couple of years, I have had other projects involving Excel.
 In this post, I will dive into the details of implementations (use cases) concerning Excel Workbooks.
-One project involved processing Excel files in a Container running on an Azure Kubernetes Service (AKS) cluster, the other generating an Excel Workbook for reporting purposes orchestrated by an Azure Logic App.
+One project involved processing Excel files in a Container running on an Azure Kubernetes Service (AKS) cluster, the other generating an Excel Workbook for reporting purposes, orchestrated by an Azure Logic App.

 Use Case – Processing an Excel Workbook in a Container